ferrilab/bitvec/doc/serdes.md

 `bitvec` structures are able to de/serialize their contents using `serde`.
-Because `bitvec` is itself designed to be a transport buffer and have memory-efficient storage properties, the implementations are somewhat strange and not necessarily suitable for transport across heterogenous hosts.
+Because `bitvec` is itself designed to be a transport buffer and have memory-efficient storage properties, the implementations are somewhat strange and not necessarily suitable for transport across heterogeneous hosts.

 `bitvec` always serializes its underlying memory storage as a sequence of raw memory.
 It also includes the necessary metadata to prevent deserialization into